Howaitoniksu/Howaitoniksu/README.md

  <div> <img src="https://skillicons.dev/icons?i=mysql" height="20" alt="mysql logo"  />  SQL: MySQL, PostgreSQL </div>

+ ⚡ Fun fact:  Im also some kind of digital artist.
+Maybe one day here will be link to my art page.

 <!--
 **Howaitoniksu/Howaitoniksu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.